geekscrapy/binGraph/README.md

   --figsize # #         Figure width and height in inches --dpi 100             Figure dpi
   --blob                Do not intelligently parse certain file types.
 Treat
                         all files as a binary blob.
-E.g. don't add PE entry point or section splitter to the graph -v, --verbose         Print debug information to stderr
+E.g. don\'t add PE entry point or section splitter to the graph -v, --verbose         Print debug information to stderr
 ```